 Menya Sanji takes the Kagoshima set up.
 The restaurant has 18 seats available, which allows diners to sit up close at the counter.
 So, you can watch the chef cook your ramen.

-In addition, the noodles are in medium thickness rather than the usual thin ones.
+In addition, the noodles are of medium thickness rather than the usual thin ones.
 Mochiko or rice cake powder makes the noodles extra chewy.

 Furthermore, Sanji ramen has a magnificent mash-up of flavours and textures.
-It consists of crunchy bean sprouts, seasoned bamboo shoots, sweet pork, and kikurage mushroom.
-The fried shallots, springy noodles and ½ of a seasoned soft-boiled egg is a perfect combination.
+It consists of crunchy bean sprouts, seasoned bamboo shoots, sweet pork, and kikurage mushrooms.
+The fried shallots, springy noodles and ½ of a seasoned soft-boiled egg perfectly combine.

-If you want to spice up your bowl, Black Sesame Ramen and Spicy Ramen is a choice.
+If you want to spice up your bowl, Black Sesame Ramen and Spicy Ramen are your choices.
 Although it takes the same soup base, the black sesame and chilli oil make it different from Sanji.

 On top of the sumptuous ramen bowl, Menya Sanji caters to a few sides up to a bulk meal.
 The signature Karaage and Roast Pork On Rice is an excellent tandem for your dish.